 Junior Sophia Rankin fell in love with dancing when she was five years old.
 It was the day of her first competition, and Rankin had driven to a venue just outside Philadelphia.
 One of her competitors had been recently diagnosed with multiple sclerosis.
 Despite the diagnosis, she came out on stage in crutches and danced her routine to the best of her ability.
-The judge awarded her with a first place trophy at the end of the competition.
-In that moment, Rankin found something she still loves about the sport today: the connection between dance and compassion.
+The judge awarded her with a first-place trophy at the end of the competition.
+At that moment, Rankin found something she still loves about the sport today: the connection between dance and compassion.

 When Rankin started taking ballet classes, her short attention span prevented her from standing at the bar patiently and performing her teacher’s tedious exercises, she said.

 When Rankin’s parents found an advertisement posted at a local store for an Irish dance class, they thought the fast-paced style of dance would be better suited to Rankin and signed her up immediately.

 The athleticism the sport requires has motivated her to consistently practice and put more effort into her dancing to catch up to her peers, who reached a higher level earlier than she did, she said.
 While the precision and technique remain challenging, she sees it as motivation to better her skills because there is always room for improvement, she said.

 “I started becoming competitive when I was 11, at an older age than most people who reach my level of performing right now,” Rankin said.
 “It was a major realization.
 I was like ‘oh, I have to put in a ton of extra effort if I want to be good at this.’”

 Rankin currently attends the McGrath Morgan Academy of Irish Dance and is a member of the Irish Dancing Commission in Dublin, which is currently the largest Irish dancing organization within her academy.

 The commission has a standardized curriculum for both solo and team dance instruction, and all teachers must be certified to train students at such a high level, she said.